Groups appeal lawsuit against SpaceX beach closures on border

-EDINBURG, Texas (Border Report) — Two environmental groups and an Indigenous tribe on Wednesday will present appeals in their lawsuit against the State of Texas for closing a popular border beach for SpaceX tests.
+EDINBURG, Texas (Border Report) — Two environmental groups and an Indigenous tribe on Wednesday will present appeals in their lawsuit over the repeated closures of a border beach to allow neighboring SpaceX to conduct test flights and other activity.

-The groups — Save RGV, the Sierra Club, and the Carrizo Comecrudo Nation of Texas — are scheduled to present oral arguments before the 13th Court of Appeals in Edinburg on Wednesday morning.
-They are suing to keep Boca Chica Beach from repeated closures for test flights and SpaceX activity.
+The Sierra Club, Save RGV, and the Carrizo Comecrudo Nation of Texas are scheduled to present oral arguments before the 13th Court of Appeals on Wednesday morning in Edinburg.

-Last summer, a district court judge in Brownsville ruled against their lawsuit, saying they can’t sue the Texas General Land Office and Cameron County, where the beach and SpaceX are located, for not upholding the Texas Open Beaches Act.
+Last summer, the groups filed a lawsuit accusing the state of not upholding the Texas Open Beaches Act, but a district court judge in Brownsville ruled against their lawsuit, saying they couldn’t sue the Texas General Land Office or Cameron County, where the popular beach and SpaceX are located.

-The groups have appealed and at issue is whether they have a constitutional right to sue.

 Environmentalist Jim Chapman, who is on the board of Save RGV, told Border Report that last year, Boca Chica Beach was closed for over 1,000 hours during 100 days.
 That’s double the 500 hours of closures the Federal Aviation Administration has authorized SpaceX, he said.